The Achilles tendon connects the calf muscles to the heel bone. A rupture occurs when there is a tearing or separation of the tendon fibers.

 Achilles tendon rupture can be caused by: OveruseOverstretchingOverworking an inflamed tendonInjury from an accident or fall

-Factors that increase your chance of getting Achilles tendon rupture include: Achilles tendinopathyRecent increase in activity levelWeak or inflexible calf musclesPrevious Achilles tendon ruptureInvolvement in sports that involve running, jumping, twisting, or lungingImproper footwearObesityCertain medications, such as quinolone antibiotics or corticosteroids, which weaken the tendon
+Factors that may increase your chance of getting Achilles tendon rupture include: Achilles tendonopathyRecent increase in activity levelWeak or inflexible calf musclesPrevious Achilles tendon ruptureInvolvement in sports that involve running, jumping, twisting, or lungingImproper footwearObesityCertain medications, such as quinolone antibiotics or corticosteroids, which weaken the tendon

 Collagen vascular diseases, such as

-Symptoms may include: Popping or snapping noise when injury occursSudden, extreme pain at back of heelSwelling near your heelInability to push off from ball of footInability to walk on affected leg
+Symptoms may include: Popping or snapping noise when the injury occursSudden, extreme pain at the back of the heelSwelling near your heelInability to push off from the ball of the footInability to walk on the affected leg

 Talk with your doctor about the best treatment plan for you.
 Treatment options may include the one or more of the following:

 Surgery is the most common treatment for this condition.
-The doctor makes an incision in the lower leg and sews the tendon back together.
+An incision is made in the lower leg and the tendon is sewn back together.
 A

-, splint, walking boot, or brace is worn for 6-8 weeks.
+cast, splint, walking boot, or brace is worn for 6-8 weeks.
 One of the benefits of surgery is that it lowers the risk of re-rupturing the tendon.
-Surgery may also be a better option if you are very athletic.
+Surgery may also be a better option if you are physically active.

 The other option is to allow your tendon to heal without surgery.
 In this case, you also need to wear a cast, splint, walking boot, or brace for 6-8 weeks.
 You also may have different exercises to do.
 If you are less active or have a chronic illness that prevents surgery, this option may be better for you.